Moss: Classification

 Six of the eight classes contain only one or two genera each.
 Polytrichopsida includes 23 genera, and Bryopsida includes the majority of moss diversity with over 95% of moss species belonging to this class.

 The Sphagnopsida, the peat-mosses, comprise the two living genera Ambuchanania and Sphagnum, as well as fossil taxa.
 Sphagnum is a diverse, widespread, and economically important one.
 These large mosses form extensive acidic bogs in peat swamps.
-The leaves of Sphagnum have large dead cells alternating with living photosynthetic cells.
+The leaves of Sphagnum have large dead cells (hyaline cells) alternating with living photosynthetic cells.
 The dead cells help to store water.
 Aside from this character, the unique branching, thallose (flat and expanded) protonema, and explosively rupturing sporangium place it apart from other mosses.

-Andreaeopsida and Andreaeobryopsida are distinguished by the biseriate (two rows of cells) rhizoids, multiseriate (many rows of cells) protonema, and sporangium that splits along longitudinal lines.
-Most mosses have capsules that open at the top.
+Andreaeopsida and Andreaeobryopsida are distinguished by the biseriate (two rows of cells) rhizoids, multiseriate (many rows of cells) protonema, and a sporangium that splits along longitudinal lines.
+Most mosses have capsules (sporangia) that open at the top.

 Polytrichopsida have leaves with sets of parallel lamellae, flaps of chloroplast-containing cells that look like the fins on a heat sink.
 These carry out photosynthesis and may help to conserve moisture by partially enclosing the gas exchange surfaces.
 The Polytrichopsida differ from other mosses in other details of their development and anatomy too, and can also become larger than most other mosses, with e.g., Polytrichum commune forming cushions up to 40 cm high.
 The tallest land moss, a member of the Polytrichidae is probably Dawsonia superba, a native to New Zealand and other parts of Australasia.